querqy/chorus/katas/011_sometimes_you_need_to_redirect_to_a_landing_page.md

 Your web layer is going to need to receive this information so that it can redirect the user instead of rendering the typical results page.
 Since we are using an existing front end tool called Blacklight, we had to kind of "hack" our way in by layering our logic into the existing Pagination component.

 You can see the check for the return of the REDIRECT rule here https://github.com/querqy/chorus/blob/demo_redirect/blacklight/app/components/blacklight/response/pagination_component.rb#L14.
 The `@redirect_url` is then passed to the HTML rendered view to drive a Javascript based redirect https://github.com/querqy/chorus/blob/demo_redirect/blacklight/app/components/blacklight/response/pagination_component.html.erb#L10.

+Notice how we did a basic redirect?
+If your redirection is a fully qualified url, like `http://example.com` then you will redirect to that website instead.

+To wrap up this kata, go ahead and try some queries like _returns policy_ and _how do I do returns_ and you'll see they redirect the way you expect.
+However if you try out _return policy_ you will be disappointed, and that is because Querqy doesn't match that token.
+So you'll need to add a REDIRECT for _return_.

+You might think you can do `redirect*` in SMUI, however that pattern only works with the SYNONYM rule and specifically directed synonyms.
+This is to reduce the chances of unanticipated matches ;-).

+Lastly, remember, that this rule is going to kick in for any query that has the words _return_ or _returns_, so it would be wise to check your user query logs ;-).
+For example, if a *Return Shelf* is a product you sell, then you would need to deal with this.